-You can also solve the ventilation with a duct inside the sauna if there is no other possibility.
-It is still important that inlet air and exhaust air flows into the same space and that it is the same dimension on both inlet air and exhaust air.
+You can also solve the ventilation with a duct inside the sauna if there is no other option.
+It is still important that inlet air and exhaust air flow into the same space and that they are the same dimension for both inlet air and exhaust air.

-If you lower the ceiling in the sauna, you can use the space between the ceilings to ventilate the sauna.
-Make sure that the dimensions of inlet air and exhaust air are the same and that the air emitted from the sauna can flow into the same space from which the air is brought in!
+If the sauna ceiling is lowered, the space above can be used for ventilation.
+Make sure that the inlet and exhaust air openings are the same size, and that the air leaving the sauna flows into the same space from which the air is drawn in.